Jakus23/non/README.md

                Agency
                Body
                Institution
-        Social Group
-            Team
-            Club
     Person
 ````
-This mind-map is cool.
 You should have already learned something about stakeholders (and about the _non_ language).

 There are no markdown or brackets required.